 It's also nice to add a little freshly grated parmesan cheese on top to allow the tops to get nicely browned and crispy.

-Then add a little freshly chopped parsley for some greenery and freshness.
-It's also a nice compliment to the richness of the sauce.
+Then add a little freshly chopped tarragon for some greenery and freshness.
+It’s also a nice compliment to the richness of the sauce.

-Please let me know if you make this recipe
+Please let me know if you Enjoyed this recipe

 by leaving a rating and review below